MOTORCYCLING IN ICELAND HIGHLIGHTS

 Splodz Blogz | Water Crossing on a Dirt Road

-In case you missed that post, here’s the really short version:
+If you missed the original post, here’s the short version:

-This second post will be something of a listicle.
-Well, this is a blog, after all.
-In traditional Splodz Blogz terms, that means you’ll get a handful of highlights from that trip, along with a couple of the not-so-highlights.
+This second post is a bit of a listicle.
+Well, it is a blog, after all.
+In true Splodz Blogz fashion, you’ll find a handful of highlights from the trip, plus a couple of the not-so-highlights – because the best stories always come with a few bumps in the road.

 Splodz Blogz | Motorcycling in Iceland